retrostreams/android-cfuture21-hack/README.md

     defaultConfig {
         ...
-        minSdkVersion 21 // has to be < 24, if you have 24+ this hack is not needed ...
+        minSdkVersion 21 // has to be >= 21 and < 24, if you have 24+ this hack is not needed
+        ...
     }